Hattie Greene Lockett: Early life

 Hattie Myrtle Greene was born in Bushnell, Illinois, the daughter of William Greene and Hattie Wallace Greene.
 The family moved to Scottsdale, Arizona when she was in her teens.
 She trained as a teacher at Bushnell Normal School and Tempe Normal School.
-In 1932, after her children were grown, she earned a master's degree in anthropology at the University of Arizona; her thesis, later published as a book, was titled "The Unwritten Literature of the Hopi: First Hand Accounts of Customs, Traditions and Beliefs of the Northern Arizona Indian Tribe".

 Career

 Greene taught school in Arizona as a young woman.
 She was founder and first president of the Washington Woman's Club in Phoenix in 1912, and she organized the Tucson Junior Women's Club.
 When her husband died in 1921, she took charge of the family sheep ranch.
-She attended National Wool Growers Association meetings and worked with the United States Forest Service on grazing reform.
+She attended National Wool Growers Association meetings, won awards for her prize sheep, and worked with the United States Forest Service on grazing reform.

+In 1932, after her children were grown, she earned a master's degree in anthropology at the University of Arizona; her thesis, later published as a book, was titled "The Unwritten Literature of the Hopi: First Hand Accounts of Customs, Traditions and Beliefs of the Northern Arizona Indian Tribe".

 In her later life, Lockett was primarily a writer and speaker.
 She published poems and short stories, and served a term as president of the Arizona chapter of the League of American Pen Women.
 She was also president of the Flagstaff Writers Club, active in the Phoenix Writers' Club, and the founder of Arizona Poetry Day and a related statewide contest.
 She served on the national advisory board of the General Federation of Women's Clubs.